Code-Institute-Submissions/getMyTattoo/README.md

 ### Home Page

 The home page welcomes the users and explains briefly what the website is about.
 Then a section with four cards shows some tattoo styles to inspire users, but also to guide them through the navigation.
-Many times users don’t have a clear idea in mind and need guide to help them to start the navigation.
+Many times users don’t have a clear idea in mind and need a guide to help them to start the navigation.

 ![Cards with tattoo styles](static/documents/imagery/cardsMockup.png)